 And now, after 30-40 years, Maldives is one of the most popular places people want to visit.

 It is a paradise for people who love the beach, for honeymooners, and for people who like water sports.

 And the next question that appears in your mind is “are the Maldives islands sinking”?

-The main reason is the global warming caused by greenhouse gas emissions which are out of control in many places on Earth.
+These are out of control in many places on Earth.

 So, this is why most of the experts say that Maldives disappear by the end of the 21st century.